SysBioInra/RBApy/README.rst

 SBML file requirements
 ----------------------

-The SBML file must be a valid SBML file.
+The SBML file must be a valid SBML file, with gene-reaction associations.
+RBApy assumes that the boolean relation is always “or”s of “and”s, e.g. (g1 and g2) or (g3 and g4)
+Moreover, the words  “or” and “and” must be written in lowercase letters.
+Empty fields in Gene-association will be interpreted as a diffusion reaction.

 Repository structure and files: